rivvarivvs/The-Developer-s-Cheatsheet/README.md

 ## Name and description

-**The Developer's Cheatsheet** let's you post and access cheatsheets to languages, frameworks and libraries that are community maintained.
+**The Developer's Cheatsheet** allows you to post and access cheatsheets to languages, frameworks, and libraries that are community maintained.

 ## Project Purpose and Goal